traject/traject/README.md

 Traject was born out of our experience with similar tools, including the very popular and useful [solrmarc](https://code.google.com/p/solrmarc/) by Bob Haschart; and Bill Dueber's own [marc2solr](http://github.com/billdueber/marc2solr/).

 We're comfortable programming (especially in a dynamic language), and want to be able to experiment with different indexing patterns quickly, easily, and testably; but are admittedly less comfortable in Java.
-In order to have a tool with the API's and usage patterns convenient for us, we found we could do it better in JRuby -- Ruby on the JVM.
+In order to have a tool with the API's and usage patterns convenient for us, we found we could do it better in ruby.

 * Basic configuration files can be easily written even by non-rubyists,  with a few simple directives traject provides.
 But config files are 'ruby all the way down', so we can provide a gradual slope to more complex needs, with the full power of ruby.
 * Easy to program, easy to read, easy to modify.